wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Adèle Le Gallez** · *Mortar*

-A man lives & dies for his work on the 9th floor.<br>Exploring two worlds: the story of the man upstairs, and the memories of a child on a beach, the performer creates a live soundscape and tells a tale that tries to untangle the grief & pain of letting your childhood dreams die to go & work in concrete buildings.<br>Inspired by John Hartford's 1971 song *In Tall Buildings, *Mortar is a show for everyone* — the everyday worker — you, me, and the man upstairs.
+A man lives & dies for his work on the ninth floor.
+Exploring two worlds — the story of the man upstairs and the memories of a child on a beach — the performer creates a live soundscape and tells a tale that tries to untangle the grief & pain of letting your childhood dreams die to go & work in concrete buildings.<br>Inspired by John Hartford's 1971 song *In Tall Buildings*, *Mortar* is a show for everyone — the everyday worker — you, me, and the man upstairs.

 Special thanks to Manchester School of Theatre at MMU.

 Adèle Le Gallez is a Salford-based writer, performer, and visual artist.
-Their work explores themes & ideas such as capitalism, religion & childhood dreams.
-Their solo work has taken the form of installations, soundscapes, poetry & story-telling.
+Their work explores themes & ideas such as capitalism, religion, childhood dreams.
+Their solo work has taken the form of installations, soundscapes, poetry, story-telling.
 <hr>
 **Ali Wilson** · *Special Delivery*